DavidQuong/vrc-ladder/README.md

     	npm install

-3) Start local development server:
+3) Start local development server (If you want to use it locally):

     	npm run dev

+OR

-4) Run the production build
+4) Run the production build (If you want to host it online):

     	npm run build